FAQs

 If you have a question you think should be in here, email Bob, the webmaster, at admin@bedrockgardens.org |

-We will be opening again in the Spring of 2023.
-We anticipate that our days and hours will be the same as in 2022, but confirm in the spring.
+Our Hours are 10–4.
+If your car is still in the parking area at 4:30, it will be locked in.
 To learn more, you can either follow us on the website or on FaceBook, or sign up for our newsletter. here.

-We hope to have special events that occur at different dates and times.
-We will have our Fairy Hobbit House Festival in 2022 on Columbus Day weekend.
+We do have special events that occur at different dates and times, such as our Fairy Hobbit House Festival on Columbus Day weekend.
+They vary by date and year, learn more on our Program Page at , here.

 Picnickers are welcome.
 The rule is, "Pack it in, pack it out."
 What you pack in (and out) is up to you.